Poetry forthcoming in EVENT

-Most recently, I published several poems in River of Earth and Sky—Poems for the Twenty-First Century (2015, Blue Light Press), an anthology compiled by San Francisco-based poet Diane Frank.
+In 2015, I published several poems in River of Earth and Sky—Poems for the Twenty-First Century (2015, Blue Light Press), an anthology compiled by San Francisco-based poet Diane Frank.
 It’s a thrill and an honour to find my poems alongside those of Jane Hirschfield, Stephen Dunn, Kim Addonizio, Rustin Larson, and other poets I’ve long admired.
 Diane Frank has created an exceptional collection of voices in this book.

 Praise for River of Earth and Sky:

 “Congratulations on this fantastic coming together of voices.” -Jane Hirshfield, author of The Lives of the Heart, The Beauty, and Nine Gates: Entering the Mind of Poetry

 “Anywhere I turn to read, masterly and compelling work.” -Robert Scotellaro, author of Measuring the Distance and Rhapsody of Fallen Objects

 Read a few of my poems from this collection.